 So many of the advances made in the 20th century were about versatility.
 There is no single product that can replace all of those wasteful sandwich baggies.
 It takes a combination of products to fulfill the different uses of zip-top plastic bags and eliminate their use completely.
 But for each of the things those bags can do, there is a more sustainable option.
 Instead of looking for a magic bullet, start with whatever you use the most bags for, and try to find a replacement for that.
 Once you’ve done that, move on to the storage function for which you still reach for zip-top bags.
 One use at a time, you can cut plastic out of your kitchen.

-This article was originally published on October 4, 2021; we updated some links in October 2022.
+Editor’s Note: This article was originally published on October 4, 2021; it was updated in December 2023.